SkyrimScripting/Papyrus_Template_HelloWorld/README.md

 You **must** complete this step.

-You will not be able to compile these Papyrus scripts without the scripts from `Scripts.zip` (_`scripts.rar` for LE_) extracted.
+You will not be able to compile Papyrus scripts without these scripts.

-You can verify that it worked by confirming that thousands of `.psc` files are located in one of the following two locations:
+You can verify it worked by confirming that many `.psc` files are located in one of the following two locations:

 - `<Your Skyrim Path>\Data\Source\Scripts\*.psc`
 - `<Your Skyrim Path>\Data\Scripts\Source\*.psc`